codescape/jira-scrum-poker/readme.md

 # Scrum Poker

-This plugin provides a Scrum poker solution for JIRA that integrates well with the JIRA Agile estimation custom field which is used to calculate the velocity of a sprint.
+This plugin provides a Scrum Poker solution for JIRA that integrates well with the JIRA Agile estimation custom field which is used to calculate the velocity of a sprint.

 ## Getting Started